T-Pirozzini/CURRENT-GM48-Delivery/README.md

 # Soulo

+To see the original submission click here: https://gm48.net/game/2078/soulo

 ## Objective:

 <em>Fight your way through the realm of limbo between life and death for a second chance at life!